Security of device-independent quantum key distribution protocols: a review: Security analyses

 Here, $\bar{A}_0$ is a (virtual, i.e.\ not actually measured) Pauli operator that is orthogonal to $A_0$, and $B$ is any $\pm 1$-observable on Bob's system, which can be optimised to maximise the key rate.
 Then, to obtain a lower bound on the conditional von Neumann entropy, one has to lower bound $\abs{\expectation{\bar{A}_0 \otimes B}}$ subject to the observed experimental statistics.
 As an illustration, when the CHSH value is measured in the protocol, we have~\cite{masini2021simple}

 Lower bounds of the correlation between Alice's complementary measurement and Bob's virtual measurement for other Bell inequalities can also be derived~\cite{masini2021simple}.

 Generally, security analysis via this method is modular, consisting of: \begin{enumerate} \item Derivation of a lower bound on the appropriate measure of uncertainty in terms of the correlation between Alice's complementary measurement and Bob's virtual measurement.
 This bound depends only on how the raw key is generated (e.g., whether two bases are used to generate the key, whether noisy pre-processing is applied, etc).
+In the previous example, this lower bound is given by Eq.~\eqref{eq: bb84-type bound}.

 \item Derivation of a lower bound on the correlation between Alice's complementary measurement and Bob's virtual measurement.
 This bound depends only on the Bell inequality that is used in the protocol.
+In the previous example, this lower bound is given by Eq.~\eqref{eq: correlation bound}.

 \item Convexity analysis to take into account convex combination of qubit attacks.
-If necessary, the convex envelope of the qubit lower bounds computed at discrete points is taken. \end{enumerate}
+If necessary, the convex hull of the qubit lower bounds computed at discrete points is taken. \end{enumerate}

 This technique is versatile due to its modular design, as it can be easily adapted to different protocols that use different Bell inequalities or protocols with modified raw key generation processes (e.g., with noisy pre-processing or random key basis)~\cite{masini2021simple}.
 The authors also derived the correlation bounds in terms of both standard and asymmetric CHSH values.
 A bound that incorporates the marginal correlator related to the key generating measurement was also presented.
 Furthermore, the second step of the procedure can be done numerically when analytical bounds on the correlation are hard to obtain.